Construction Recruitment Agencies Key to Tackling Chronic Labour Shortages

-Leading industry voices are warning that labour shortages caused by new post-Brexit immigration rules are set to hit firms with cost hikes on projects are the likely result but construction recruitment agencies may be their key to tackling Brexit labour shortages.
+Leading industry voices are warning that labour shortages caused by new post-Brexit immigration rules are set to hit firms hard.
+Cost hikes on projects are the likely result but construction recruitment agencies may be their key to tackling Brexit labour shortages.

 Gleeds, a leading industry consultancy warned that government needs to urgently add more construction roles to its Shortage Occupation List

-The consultancy firm said the UK could be put back by years if the failure of government apprenticeship schemes to provide enough new workers to replace those from the EU who have left are not addressed.
+The consultant said the UK could be put back by years if the failure of government apprenticeship schemes to provide enough new workers to replace those from the EU who have left are not addressed.

-Construction recruiters, who could be the solution to the problem as they’re well equipped to assist construction firms source skilled and semi-skilled labour quickly, are also urging government to add vital construction workers to the Shortage Occupations List.
-They also want to simplify the process involved with getting these important workers into the UK.
+Construction recruiters, who could be the solution to the problem because they are well equipped to assist construction firms to source skilled and semi-skilled labour quickly, are also urging government to add vital construction workers to the Shortage Occupations List and to simplify the process involved with getting these important workers into the UK.

 Paul Donnelly, Commercial Director at leading construction recruitment firm Recruiteasy said: “The optimism and mini-boom being experienced by certain parts of the construction and house-building sectors will rapidly evaporate if the government does not act quickly”.

-He added “What is the point of government banging on about construction being vital to national infrastructure and a major driver for recovery if they don’t then allow us to quickly plug the chronic manpower gaps left by Brexit from the easiest market we can get it from, that is, the EU”.
+He added “What is the point of government banging on about construction being vital to national infrastructure and the driver for recovery if they don’t then allow us to quickly plug the chronic manpower gaps left by Brexit?
+There’s a convenient market we can get it from, that is, the EU.

-“We need access to these workers from across Europe and easy platforms to help their passage into the UK to keep the construction sector moving post-Covid 19 and post-Brexit”.
+“We need access to these workers from across Europe with easy platforms to smooth their passage.
+That is what will keep the construction sector moving and growing post-Covid 19 and post-Brexit”.

-“For construction firms, this means a well-established relationship with the right recruitment agency will be a key factor in preventing labour-shortage woes from affecting them and enabling them to complete building schedules in a timely fashion”.
+“So a well-established relationships with the right recruitment agency will be a key factor for many construction firms to prevent labour shortage woes.
+It will enable them to complete building schedules in a timely fashion”.

 He added that he expects the issue to come to the fore in the second half of the year if the immediate crisis of the covid-19 pandemic eases.

-EU workers can come to the UK if their roles are on the government’s Shortage Occupation List.
+.
 Under the new points-based immigration system, people are required to earn points by speaking English, having a salary of at least £25,600, and a skilled job.
-The impact on the hospitality and care industries is huge but at least some of their workers are actually listed on the Shortage List.
+The impact on the hospitality and care industries of this is huge but at least some of their workers are on the Shortage List.
 Most construction workers are omitted, which simply does not make sense.

-McCormick said the government’s failure to put more construction roles on the Shortage Occupation List while at the same time championing construction as the driver of the UK’s post-covid recovery “defeats logic”.
+McCormick told Building the government’s failure to put more construction roles on the shortage occupation list while at the same time championing construction as the driver of the UK’s post-covid recovery “defeats logic”.

 He said: “I do wonder whether it’s a wait and see policy until the industry is clearly suffering as a result of that but it does seem slightly incongruous when you have a ‘build, build, build’ agenda and construction and infrastructure are underpinning your economic recovery that you would hamper that by not allowing sufficient labour into the country to deliver your own policy.”